-Nursing and Education are ever-evolving and modem society requires the Health Care Professional to be knowledgeable, competent, and caring, and one who will render physical, emotional, and spiritual care to individuals who are unable to care for themselves due to age, illness, or trauma.
-In this age of immediate access to information, Educators must be informed, innovative, sensitive, and adaptable, in order to present the Nursing Process to a multi-cultural group of individuals whose ages, gender, and personalities vary.
+Nursing and Education are ever-evolving and modem society requires the Health Care Professional to be knowledgeable, competent, and caring.
+One that renders physical, emotional, and spiritual care to individuals who are unable to care for themselves due to age, illness, or trauma.
+In this age of immediate access to information, Educators must be informed, innovative, sensitive, and adaptable, in meeting the needs and leverage on the strength of diverse student population.
 The Educator must captivate this audience with a style that is energetic, inspiring and revelatory by first demonstrating the qualities of an ethical nurse in both the classroom and the clinical setting.
-It is the Educator's goal to convey the information to the students in a comprehensive way and to foster a positive learning environment.
+It is the Educator's goal to convey the information to the students in a meaningful way and to foster a positive teaching-learning environment.

-Nursing students are adult learners with a variety of learning styles, and a background of varied life experiences.
-The process of education takes into account the individuality of students and seeks to incorporate their life experience as a tool for problem solving and critical thinking.
+Nursing students are adult learners with a variety of learning styles, and a background of varied life experiences; thus, the process of education takes into account the individuality of students and seeks to incorporate their life experience as a tool for problem solving and critical thinking.
 Through the guidance of the Educator, the students learn to take responsibility for their own education, to be accountable for their own actions, and to set achievable goals.